A General Recipe for the Analysis of Randomized Multi-Armed Bandit Algorithms: NPTS for centered -moment conditions

 \subsection{Proof of Theorem~\ref{th::npts}}

-We already proved in Lemma~\ref{lem::P15} that (A1)--(A5) hold for families defined by a $h$-moment condition.
+We already proved in Lemmas~\ref{lemm::cond_h} and~\ref{lemm::cond_h_cent} that (A1)--(A4) hold for families defined by an $h$-moment condition.
 Adapting these results for $D_\pi(F, \mu) = \Lambda_\gamma^\star(F, \mu)\ind(F\in \cF)$ would be direct (we proved them for $\Lambda_0^\star(F, \mu)$ with this notation), so we omit the proof for simplicity.
 The rest of the proof consists in proving that Assumption~\ref{ass::relaxed_sp} holds.

 \paragraph{Upper bound} Lemma~\ref{lem::bounds_bcp} states that there exists a mapping $C$ such that for any $\eta>0$ and any $n\in \N$